 A type of long-term allergic conjunctivitis may occur in people who have chronic allergies or asthma.
 This condition is called vernal conjunctivitis.
 It most commonly occurs in young men and boys in the spring and summer months.
 A similar condition can occur in long-time contact lens wearers.
 It may make it difficult to continue to wear contact lenses.

-Anything which irritates the eye may cause conjunctivitis also.
+Anything which irritates the eye may also cause conjunctivitis.
 These include:

-- Over-use of contact lenses (often extended-wear lenses) can lead to conjunctivitus.
+- Over-use of contact lenses (often extended-wear lenses) can lead to conjunctivitis.

 - Blurred vision

 - Crusts that form on the eyelid overnight (most often caused by bacteria)